MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-site-mailboxes-in-sharepoint.md

  **Install Exchange Web Services API on SharePoint Server**

-1. Download EWSManagedAPI.msi from the [NuGet Gallery](https://www.nuget.org/packages/Microsoft.Exchange.WebServices/) and save it to a folder on each web and application server.
+1. Download EWSManagedAPI.msi from the Microsoft Download Center and save it to a folder on each web and application server.

 2. Open a command window as administrator and navigate to the folder where you saved EWSManagedAPI.msi.